frontenddogma/web-development-glossary/manuscript/w.md

 Web application archive
 : A file used to distribute a collection of JAR files, JavaServer Pages, Java servlets, Java classes, XML files, tag libraries, static web pages (HTML and related files), and other resources that together constitute a web application.&nbsp;[†](#w-war)

+Web Application Firewall
+: A specific form of application firewall that filters, monitors, and blocks HTTP traffic to and from a web service.
+By inspecting HTTP traffic, a WAF can prevent attacks exploiting a web application’s known vulnerabilities, such as SQL injection, cross-site scripting (XSS), file inclusion, and improper system configuration.&nbsp;[†](#w-waf)

 Web Application Framework
 : → Web framework